Not Even the Ghosts

 Grandma’s house was left to Mum, who left it in turn to Sarah and me.

 By then, we were all grown up.
 Sarah bought my half and kept the house to live in.
-She remains at the end of Nevile Road, and lives, as far as I can tell, on beef paste sandwiches and tinned fruit.
+She remains at the end of Nevile Road, and survives, as far as I can tell, on beef paste sandwiches and tinned fruit.
 She knows the ways of the woods and wild places.

 I sometimes remember what Mum said about Grandma’s “dementia”, but I try not to, because the implications are too awful to contemplate.